revanth2805r/revanth2805r/README.md

 </h1>
 <br>
 <p align="center">
-  Hi, I'm Revanth, a Computer Science student at Sri Eshwar College of Engineering with a passion for Web and Modile Application Development! <br> <br>
+  Hi, I'm Revanth, a passionate Web and Mobile Application Developer! <br> <br>
-  🔬 Currently focusing on building a user friendly and exiting projects <br>
+  🔬 Currently focusing on building a user friendly and exciting projects <br>
   🎓 Pursuing a B.E in Electronics and Communication <br>
-  💻 Enjoy creating solutions with innovative code and learning more about machine learning <br>
+  💻 Enjoy creating solutions with innovative code and learning more about web technology <br>
-  📚 I'm currently working on projects related to chatbots and real-time audio processing <br>
+  📚 I'm currently working on interating AI in web applications <br>
   💬 Feel free to ask me questions on <a href="https://github.com/revanth2805r" title="Issues">GitHub</a> <br>
   📫 How to reach me: <a href="mailto:revanthr@gmail.com">revanthr@gmail.coml</a>
 </p>